Amish Guy

-"Amish Guy" is the seventh episode of the tenth season of the animated comedy series Family Guy.
+"Amish Guy" is the seventh episode of the tenth season of the animated comedy series Family Guy, and the 172nd episode overall.
 It originally aired on the Fox network in the United States on November 27, 2011.
 The episode follows the Griffin family after their car breaks down in Amish country on their way back from a vacation.
-The family must then learn to adjust to the community for the weekend, until they are able to fix their car at a mechanic.
-However, when Meg falls in love with an Amish boy named Eli, and his father forbids the two from ever seeing each other again, a Romeo and Juliet family conflict arises between the two families.
+The family must then learn to adjust to the community for the weekend, until they are able to fix their car at a mechanic's.
+However, when Meg falls in love with an Amish boy named Eli, and his father forbids the two from ever seeing each other again, a Romeo and Juliet conflict arises between the two families.
 This results in a battle between the families, with the victor determining Meg and Eli's ultimate fate.

 The episode was written by Mark Hentemann and directed by John Holmquist.
 It received mostly positive reviews from critics for its storyline and numerable cultural references.
 According to Nielsen ratings, it was viewed in 5.5 million homes in its original airing.
-The episode featured guest performances by Christine Lakin, Ari Graynor, Bobby Lee, Missi Pyle and Kevin Michael Richardson, along with several recurring guest voice actors for the series.
-It was first announced at the 2011 San Diego Comic-Con International.
+The episode featured guest performances by Christine Lakin, Ari Graynor, Bobby Lee, Bailey Gambertoglio, Missi Pyle and Kevin Michael Richardson, along with several recurring guest voice actors for the series.
+It was first announced at the 2011 San Diego Comic-Con.